jdaymude/xbox2local/README.md

 After running **xbox2local** at least once in which it succeeds in downloading your media, a `history.csv` file will be created in your `users/<your username>` directory.
 This file stores the metadata of every screenshot and game clip that **xbox2local** has previously downloaded so that, on subsequent runs, it does not download duplicates.
-If for whatever reason you want to start fresh and redownload all media stored by Xbox Live, simply delete/move this file.
+If for whatever reason you want to start fresh and redownload all media currently stored on the Xbox network, simply delete/move this file.

 ## Troubleshooting

-**xbox2local** does its best to notify you if anything goes wrong when communicating with the OpenXBL API or your Xbox Live account.
+**xbox2local** does its best to notify you if anything goes wrong when communicating with the OpenXBL API or your Xbox account.
 Some common errors include:

 #### ERROR 401: X-Authorization header misssing or Invalid API Key